 We know that leagues across the country have a huge variety in format.
 Each league should consider its format so that it complies with the current UK Government guidelines.

 Based on these current guidelines, we recommend that leagues apply the following principles from 17 May 2021 until such time as social distancing rules are further relaxed:

 - League formats should be adjusted to ensure players do not compete in a bubble of more than six players during a league fixture, which includes opposition players.
 We have given some examples in the ‘League Format Scenarios’ section below.

 - We advise leagues to consider formats of singles, doubles or teams of up to three players.
 But please read the ‘League Format Scenarios’ below for suggestions to leagues that wish to continue to operate larger teams.
 Our advice aligns to the UK Government’s social distancing guidance for indoor settings from 17 May 2021, which should include opposition players.
-In all scenarios, careful preparation will be required to ensure adherence to the rule of six.
+In all scenarios, careful preparation will be required to ensure adherence.
 There should be no interactions between designated social bubbles of up to six people during a league fixture at any venue.

 - Leagues should consider scheduling matches/rubbers to minimise team interactions wherever possible, i.e. so that players on both teams know what time they are required to play, which player they will play and which table they will play on.